-The Board meets as often as the interests of the Group require.
-In 2018, the Board met seven times (excluding the Directors’ strategy seminar mentioned below), with an attendance rate of 91.5% (90% in 2017).
+In 2019, the Board met nine times (excluding the Directors’ strategy seminar mentioned below), with an attendance rate of 90.8% (91.5% in 2018).

-They mainly dealt with subjects such as business reviews, the financial position and results (review of the annual, half-year and quarterly results, and analysis of earnings forecasts), he Group’s financing position (debts, available cash, bond issue), the renewal of the share buyback program, governance (change of the composition of the Board of Directors and Committees and evaluation of the organization and functioning of the Board and Committees), monitoring the integration of GE Water and reviewing the vigilance plan.
-The Board has also monitored the succession process for the Chairman of the Board of Directors and the Chief Executive Officer whose terms of office are expireding at the end of the Shareholders’ Meeting on May 14, 2019.
-It thus appointed Jean- Louis Chaussade and Bertrand Camus respectively Chairman and Chief Executive Officer with effect from the end of the said General Meeting.
+They mainly dealt with subjects such as safety and security results, business reviews, the financial position and results (review of the annual, half-year and quarterly results, and analysis of earnings forecasts), the Group’s financing position (debts, available cash, bond issue), the renewal of the share buyback program, governance (change of the composition of the Board of Directors its and Committees and evaluation of the organization and functioning of the Board, its Committees and the Directors’ individual contributions), and reviewing the anti-corruption and vigilance plan.
+The Board’s work in 2019 was also marked by monitoring preparations for the new “Shaping SUEZ 2030” strategic plan and related communications.
+In addition, the Board paid particular attention to topics related to compensation and especially reviewing the compensation policy of the new Chief Executive Officer, whose long-term compensation has been defined against objectives in the strategic plan.

-Our Strategy Committee provides its opinion and submits recommendations to the Board of Directors on:
+The Strategy Committee provides its opinion and submits recommendations to the Board of Directors on:

 The CSR, Innovation, Ethics, Water and Sustainable Planet Committee is responsible for ensuring compliance with:

-In 2018, the Committee met three times, with an attendance rate of 100%.
+In 2019, the Committee met five times, with an attendance rate of 80.8%.

-This Committee makes recommendations and proposals related to the governance matters, which are within the Board’s purview, as well as on the various elements of the compensation of corporate officers.
+This Committee makes recommendations and proposals related to the governance matters, which are within the Board’s review, as well as on the various elements of the compensation of corporate officers.
 Each year, it sets the objectives of the Chief Executive Officer, which will serve as a reference for determining any part of his performance-related compensation.
 It is also responsible for examining applications for membership of the Board of Directors and preparing the succession of corporate officers and members of the Executive Committee.